Guide to Google Ads: 2016 Advanced Edition

 Lastly, one rule that exists within Google Ads can assist with campaign performance.
 If you have an account that utilizes the Total Conversion Value metric, and has a goal Conv. value/Cost (Google Ads’ version of ROAS), you can set yourself a campaign budget rule.
 This rule would allow the daily budget to be increased by a certain amount or percentage as the estimated Conv.value/cost remains above a certain threshold.

 Of course, this rule could apply similarly if your goal is a CPL threshold.
 This type automation allows your campaigns to spend more if they are justifying it with profitable performance.

 Upon creating this rule, you may set another rule for later in the day.
 In this example, the rule is executed at 1pm.
 A follow up rule may apply at 5pm, where, if the Conv value/cost slips, the budget would then be reduced, and so on.

-The overall advantage to using automated rules in your AdWords account is to take the daily, weekly, or monthly tasks you routinely run, and allow the interface to do them for you.
+The overall advantage to using automated rules in your Google Ads account is to take the daily, weekly, or monthly tasks you routinely run, and allow the interface to do them for you.
 This frees up your time while still generating the same outcome.

 A Quick Recap

 HERE IS WHAT YOU SHOULD BE FAMILIAR WITH NOW:

 1) The distinctions between e-commerce and lead generation PPC.

 2) Understanding how to create the most value from your Remarketing lists.